zparkar/Hangman-Terminal/README.md

 # Hangman-Terminal
-Hangman game playable in a terminal window
+Hangman game playable in a terminal window.

+Run on Windows Terminal with Python installed:

+python play_hangman.py